MicrosoftDX/nether/README.md

 Assuming you have installed the Prerequisites above, follow the steps to build and run Nether in your chosen environment below.

+If you want to configure nether to use a different connection string or data store then see the [Configuration](documentation/Configuration.md) section.

 ### Visual Studio

 To build Nether from Visual Studio, open `Nether.sln` and trigger a build.